Idƴl Documentation

 Generator expressions

-Create flows programmatically with the [var = range : expression] syntax:
+Create flows programmatically with the [var in range : expression] syntax.
+Three forms are supported:

 // Using functions